 Call us sentimental old fools, but we like to sit around, sipping a mug of herbal tea and reminiscing about the "good old days," when things were simpler.
 You know, 2003?
 See, back then, Black Friday wasn't as big of a deal as it is today, but merchants still tried to entice people to line up in front of their stores in the early AM.

-Many of those olden-timey deals, in hindsight, were (and are still) ridiculous.
-Not everything old deserves your respect!
+Many of those olden-timey deals, in hindsight, were (and are still) ridiculous, just proving that not everything old deserves your respect!
+(Sorry grandma!)
 So, let's take a look at these historical (hysterical?)
 Black Friday "deals" from back-in-the-day — and mock them cruelly.

 Black Friday 2003: Check the Tape